redFrik/udk10-Embedded_Systems/udk131219/README.md

 ```

 * `sudo reboot` # jack and sc should start automatically after a while
-* to stop log in with ssh and do `sudo pkill jackd` (or use a pin like described below)
+* to stop log in with ssh and do `sudo pkill jackd` (or set up a GPIO pin like described below)

 //--turning off with a button
 -----------------------------